Ellis McCarthy

-High school career
+Early life

 McCarthy played football at Monrovia High School for coach Ryan Maddox, where he was an All-American defensive tackle.
 He also played in the U.S. Army All-American Bowl in San Antonio, where he had originally committed to California.
 He was named to the first-team USA Today All-American squad.
 He was an All-CIF Mid-Valley Division selection at defensive line.
 He helped his team post a 23-5 record over his senior and junior seasons.
 He was the Pasadena Star-News Two-time Defensive Player of the Year.
 As a junior, he was credited with 69 tackles and 11 sacks.
 He made 55 tackles, five sacks, three fumble recoveries as a senior.
 He was named U.S. Air Force Medium Schools second-team All-American.

 Also a standout track & field athlete, McCarthy was one of the state's top performers in the throwing events.
 He posted personal-bests of 17.94 (58 ft, 8 in) meters in the shot put and 52.44 meters (172 ft) in the discus.

 Regarded as a five-star recruit by Rivals.com, McCarthy was ranked as the No. 4 defensive tackle prospect in his class, named No. 10 defensive lineman in the nation according to SuperPrep and the No. 8 player in the CA/NV/HI region.
 Rated as the No. 21 recruit in the nation and No. 2 recruit in California according to Rivals.com, as well as the nation's No. 4 defensive tackle.
 A five-star recruit according to Scout.com and the nation's No. 2 defensive tackle.
 He was also an All-American according to Tom Lemming.